-Secondary connection Alternative connection parameters if primary configuration does not work.
-IP address/host name Addressing of the secondary connection to the PLC by means of IP address or host name.
-If this field has been completed, the driver attempts to connect to this address after each failed attempt to establish a connection.
-The connection to this alternative address remains until Runtime is restarted or the secondary address can no longer be reached.
-Example: For a network with redundancy with two communication processors in one controller and two network cards in the zenon computer.
+Parameters Description Example: For a network with redundancy with two communication processors in one PLC and two network cards in the zenon computer.
 Note: The entry is checked by clicking on the Save button.
-Local TSAP Alternative TSAP local.
+IP port TCP port of the controller to which the driver is to connect.
+Should only be changed in special cases, such as when using proxies.
+Default:102 Local TSAP Alternative TSAP local.
 Configuration the same as for the primary connection.
 Remote TSAP Alternative TSAP remote.
 Configuration the same as for the primary connection.
-Switch if CPU status is Checkbox for a reaction to CPU STOP status: STOP Active: As soon as the CPU has the status STOP, a switch to the alternative connection is made.
+Switch if CPU state is STOP Checkbox for a reaction to CPU STOP status: Active: As soon as the CPU has the status STOP, a switch to the alternative connection is made.
 Inactive: With the CPU STOP status, there is no switch to an alternative connection.
-Default: Inactive Alarm_x options Settings for Alarm_S and ALARM_8 CPU uses, for ALARM_x Checkbox for a possible activation of the time in GMT: GMT Active: The transferred time of the ALARM_S or ALARM_8 object is considered as GMT.
-Activate this option if the PLC sends the time stamp of the ALARM-S/8 message GMT format.
-Inactive: The transferred time of the ALARM_S or ALARM_8 object is not additionally converted.
-Default: Inactive CPU supports ALARM_S Checkbox for a possible activation of ALARM_S:
+Default: inactive Alarm_x options Settings for Alarm_S and ALARM_8 CPU uses, for ALARM_x GMT Checkbox for a possible activation of the time in GMT: Active: CPU supports ALARM_S Checkbox for a possible activation of ALARM_S: Active: CPU supports ALARM_S.
+Inactive: no support of ALARM_S.

-Default: active For more details see chapter Driver-specific functions (on page 48).
-CPU supports ALARM_8 Checkbox for a possible activation of ALARM_S: ► Active: CPU supports ALARM_8. ► Inactive: no support of ALARM_8.
-Default: Inactive For more details see chapter Driver-specific functions (on page 48).
+Parameters Description Default: active For more details see chapter Driver-specific functions (on page 51).
+CPU supports Checkbox for a possible activation of ALARM_S: ALARM_8 Active:CPU supports ALARM_8.
+Inactive: no support of ALARM_8.
+Default: inactive For more details see chapter Driver-specific functions (on page 51).
 Save Saves the configuration of the connection.
 Cancel Discards all changes to the selected connection.
 No changes are saved.
 The Edit connection area is deactivated.